 After announcing a roll-back of President Obama’s rapprochement with Cuba back in June, the US authorities finally (8th November) put some meat-on-the-bones and published full details of the new regulations.

-From a travel point of view, there are two main areas of interest that will affect US travellers, non-US travellers and the Cuban tourism industry.
+From a travel point of view, there are two main areas of interest that will affect US travellers, non-US travellers and the Cuban holiday industry.

 Cuba People To People Travel